KoltesDigital/jquery.terminal/README.md

 ### Customizable

-Add custom commands with listeners.
+Add custom commands with [listeners](https://github.com/Bloutiouf/jquery.terminal/wiki/Listeners).

 The default style displays white texts on black background, you may change it either by editing `jquery.terminal.css` (global change) or by adding CSS in your page.

-### Command pipelining and other operators
+### Command flow and operators

-Command pipeling is at the root of this terminal.
-The principle is very simple: the first command's output is added to the second command's argument list.
+[Command flow](https://github.com/Bloutiouf/jquery.terminal/wiki/Command-flow) is the root concept of the terminal.
+Arguments are values given to a command, which in return gives output values.

-Output is therefore like arguments, that is, it is a list rather than a plain text.
-You should always keep in mind how many elements the commands give as output.
-For instance, `echo hello world` gives one element (`hello world`) whereas `list hello world` gives two elements (`hello` and `world`).
+[Operators](https://github.com/Bloutiouf/jquery.terminal/wiki/Operators) bind commands together, manipulating arguments and outputs of each two operands.
+Each operator has its own way to execute commands.

 ### Context-aware completion